autocrossblog/autocrossblog_astro/src/content/post/2007/2007-07-27-wednesday-night-progress.md

 ---
-redirect_from: ''
+tags: [ [ 240z, datsun, fuel ] ]
+updateDate: 2024-10-09T13:21:54-05:00
+author: "chris"
 publishDate: 2007-07-27T09:53:11+00:00
-title: "Wednesday Night Progress on the Datsun 240z"
+redirect_from:
+url: "2007/wednesday-night-progress"
 excerpt: "Well, Wednesday night was an eventful night.
 When I got home from work I  jumped under the car and tried to track down my coolant leak"
-author: chris
-url: 'wednesday-night-progress'
-tags:  [ 240z, datsun, fuel ]
-updateDate: 2024-10-09T13:21:54-05:00
+title: "Wednesday Night Progress on the Datsun 240z"
 ---

 Well, Wednesday night was an eventful night.
 When I got home from work I  jumped under the car and tried to track down my coolant leak.
 I found small  traces of coolant here and there, but I didn't find any big problems.
 While  under the car I found a few other things.
 I noticed that the oil return line off  the bottom of the turbo wasn't hooked up.
 Thankfully I found that, had I tried  to start the car with that disconnected we would of had a real mess on our  hands.